Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 The available tabs for `ROLE_MAPPING_MAPPING_CREATE` are as follows:
 ![ROLE_MAPPING_MAPPING_CREATE](./resources/image/Generic_MAPPING_UI_CreateRole_Tabs.png)

-### Backend - Microservice
-Run `mvn clean package` in folder `mqtt-mapping-service` to build the Microservice which will create a ZIP archive you can upload to Cumulocity.
-Just deploy the ZIP to the Cumulocity Tenant like described [here](https://cumulocity.com/guides/users-guide/administration/#uploading-microservices).

-### Frontend - Plugin
-Run `npm run build` in folder `mqtt-mapping-ui/mqtt-mapping` to build the Front End (plugin) for the Administration which will build a plugin.
-Run `npm run deploy` in folder `mqtt-mapping-ui/mqtt-mapping` to deploy the Front End (plugin) to your Cumulocity tenant.
-The Frontend is build as [Cumulocity plugin](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

-## Configuration MQTT connection to broker
+### Configuration MQTT connection to broker

-The MQTT broker configuration is persisted in the tenant options of a Cumulocity Tenant and can be configured by the following UI.\
+The broker configuration is persisted in the tenant options of a Cumulocity Tenant and can be configured by the following UI.\
 Furthermore, connections to the MQTT broker can be enabled or disabled.

 <!-- <br/>